TheSingingKnight/Cyber-Portfolio/01_Defensive_Operations/README.md

 ---

-**Current Status:** Focused on high-stakes operatic contract completion.
-March 2026 is designated for the Technical Bridge baseline sprint, the primary Splunk and Nessus lab deployments to strengthen the "Practical Gap" in defensive operations.
+**Current Status:** Relocated for high-stakes operatic contract completion.
+May 2026 is designated for the **Technical Bridge** baseline sprint—deploying primary Splunk and Nessus labs to strengthen the practical gap in defensive operations.